Polymere/biorob-semesterproject/README.md

 - Weeks 1-3 : litterature review, project organisation and environment setup
 - Week 4 :
-	- Import a run result from raw files (maybe refactor a bit the logger to write in a single csv file) DONE
+	- Import a run result from raw files DONE (maybe refactor a bit the logger to write in a single csv file) (not done for now)
 	- Launch a batch of runs DONE
 	- Generated different parameters files, by modifying single parameters DONE
 	- Improve param file generations (bound parameters, aliases) DONE
-	- Add reverse mapping (in order to have a cleaner param file to read)
+	- Add reverse mapping (in order to have a cleaner param file to read) (not done for now)

+- Week 5
-	- Write higher level script for param file generation
+	- Write higher level script for param file generation DONE
-	- Select parameters and values
+	- Select parameters and values DONE
+	- Run (around 50 parameters sets, runtime 1h) DONE
-	- Plot the results
+	- Evaluate the results
+		- Metric selection
+		- plot utils (versus reference run)
+	-

 ## Running the code